ljcucc/photo_gallery/client/public/README.md

 when a item clicked, `item-click` event will dispatch, and given a id of that image.

+photosGrid will request more image if needed. if does, `load-more` event will dispatched.

 To set images of `photos-grid`, try use `setImages(data)`, which data is a array with datas.

 data format: